 Week 1, 2, and 3

 For those interested in mastering the art of negotiation, thinking strategically, and developing a greater grasp of geography, this class is for you.
 With rising tension throughout Europe at the turn of the century due to imperialism, nationalism and the thirst for supremacy on the continent, conflicts emerged among the seven European powers.
 Diplomacy, a game of alliances and promises kept and broken, attempts to recreate the diplomatic type-roping to solve, perhaps, the impending crisis through the art of negotiations.
-As one of the major powers - England, Germany Russia, Turkey, Italy, France and Austria-Hungary - a skilled diplomat will realize when help is needed from others and when not to trust “so called” allies.
+As one of the major powers - England, Germany, Russia, Turkey, Italy, France and Austria-Hungary - a skilled diplomat will realize when help is needed from others and when not to trust his/her “so called” allies.
 Remember, you are a diplomat first, a commander second.
 To fortify skills as a negotiator, students will study several texts that define artful negotiations and provide background information regarding previous European conflicts.
 Let the games begin.

 Did you know that bread is a foam?
 Or that butter is inside-out whipped cream!?
 This course provides students with the hands-on opportunity to explore the relationship of food from preparation and cooking to consumption, through both a biochemical and historical lens in order to better understand our modern food system.
 Through the strengths of blending a traditional lab course with hands-on experiential learning in food sciences, students will understand the scientific basis of various recipes and appreciate the art of integrating science into cooking and dining.